rixiobarrios/mern-auth-tutorial/README.md

 );
 ```

 Create a new user in Postman. :tada: No more password being sent!
 However, it seems we introduced another issue.
 Now, we have both an `_id` and an `id` field.
 Technically, this additional `id` field is just a virtual because we used a toJSON virtual.
-You can verify that it's not storing the value in MongoDB separately.
+You can verify that itʼs not storing the value in MongoDB separately.
 If it bugs you, you can add `id: false` as a key/value pair in the options object that has the `timestamps` and `toJSON` properties.

 ### Store a Hashed Password

 We're breaking a cardinal rule of user security by saving the user's password in plain text.
 Even in a-just-for-fun, non-commercial app, we're opening ourselves up to financial liability and risking the security of users who often reuse the same password on multiple sites.
 So lets fix that, shall we?

 When it comes to storing password data securely, the only thing we can do is not store it at all.

+> _Wait...whaaat?_
+>
-Wait...whaaat?
-Yes, we should _never store a password_ &mdash; not even an encrypted password.
+> **We should _never store a password_ &mdash; not even an encrypted password.**

 Instead we should store a hash of the password.
 Hashing is a **one-way function**, so the hashed value cannot be reversed to obtain the original input value.
 If you apply the same hashing algorithm to the same value you'll always get the same hash though.
 That means we can store the hash of the password and when users sign into the system, we can hash the password they send and compare it with the hash in the database to verify that they provided the correct password.

 1. We'll use a popular npm package called `bcrypt` to hash our passwords, so in the Terminal run `npm i bcrypt`. :warning: **Do not run this install from VS Code's integrated terminal**.
 1. Require the `bcrypt` package in your `controllers/users.js` file with `const bcrypt = require('bcrypt');`.